louischarnay/legoLogo-project/README.md

   </a>
 </p>

-> C++ application developed for basic geometry learning
+> C++ application developed for basic geometry learning.

 ## Author